 OK, so here we are at the airport.
 There was no point in bringing baht with you, but you’re going to need some now.
 It’s simply not true that US dollars are accepted everywhere.
 Where the heck did this piece of misinformation come from?
 If you want to go on a bus, drink a beer, or eat some food, you need baht.
 That’s easy.
 There are plenty of exchange kiosks in the airport offering reasonable rates.
 Change ten or fifteen quid for starters – you can always shop around later.

-Aha, but you’ll need somewhere to stay first.
+Aha, but you’ll need to know where you’re staying first before you know where in Bangkok you’re going.
 Well, you have at least two options.
 You can take your chance at finding a guest house or cheap rooms – easy enough once you’re there but maybe difficult for a jet-lagged first-timer with luggage.
 So I think you’d be better booking an hotel.
-A pretty decent one will set you back less than £20 for a night.
+A pretty decent one will set you back less than £25 for a night.

 If you are going to stay in an hotel, always book through a Thai travel agent (you can find them in the search engines) as they get good discounts compared to the walk-in rate.
 (The Travel Agent gets commission from the hotel so this service is free to you.)
 Guest houses are so cheap that you can just “walk in” to them.